mabelbe2/daily/README.md

 ### Structures
-test description file: `src/test/features/test.feature` There are four test case, first one is only for recording success screenshot, second one is a positive test case where both side video are connected and host can hear guest, third one is negative test case where video are not connected if one of them does not click join button, the fourth one is a negative test case where host cannot hear guest when guest turn off audio
+test description file: `src/test/features/test.feature` There are four test cases, first one is only for recording success screenshot, second one is a positive test case where both side video are connected and host can hear guest, third one is negative test case where video are not connected if one of them does not click join button, the fourth one is a negative test case where host cannot hear guest when guest turn off audio

 appium server and driver building:`src/test/java/environment/AppiumSession.java`

 audios files: `src/test/audios`
-host.wav : recording host output
+- host.wav : recording host output
-noMusic.mp4: silent sound file for silence check mic_sample_sound.wav: sound file to play to guest input
+- noMusic.mp4: silent sound file for silence check
+- mic_sample_sound.wav: sound file to play to guest input

 all the sounds plugin usage: `src/test/java/plugins`